alibaba/async_simple/README.md

 bazel test async_simple/coro/test:async_simple_coro_test
 # Use clang toolchain
 bazel build --action_env=CXX=clang++ --action_env=CC=clang ...
 # Add compile option
 bazel build --copt='-O0' --copt='-ggdb' ...
 # Extracts compile_commands.json
 # If you want to specify additional flags for targets, please refer to:
 # https://github.com/hedronvision/bazel-compile-commands-extractor
 bazel run @hedron_compile_commands//:refresh_all
 ```
-- See [this](https://bazel.build/run/build) get more infomation
+- See [this](https://bazel.build/run/build) to get more information
 - ` ...` Indicates recursively scan all targets, recognized as `../..` in `oh-my-zsh`, can be replaced by other `shell` or `bash -c 'commond'` to run, such as `bash -c 'bazel build' ...` or use `bazel build ...:all`
 - Use `async_simple` as a dependency, see also [bazel support](bazel/support/README.md)